Thank You

 SBIR/STTR Awards

 The Small Business Innovation Research (SBIR) program awards grants to small businesses throughout the nation in order to promote federal innovation research and development.
-In 2019, firms in Pennsylvania received over $106 million in SBIR awards.
-This represents a decrease from the prior year’s revised total, but still the second highest total of all years analyzed.
-The total number of awards grew to the highest level among all years analyzed – 223 awardees statewide.
+In 2021, firms in Pennsylvania received over $150 million in SBIR awards.
+This represents a slight increase from the prior year’s revised total and became the highest total of all years analyzed.
+The total number of awards fell, however, as the number of phase one and phase two awards both declined.

-The Small Business Technology Transfer program (STTR) is similar to the SBIR program, with an emphasis on joint venture opportunities between small businesses and nonprofit research institutions.
-Pennsylvania’s 2019 award total was over $15.7 million – slightly lower than in 2018 but higher any year prior to 2016.
-The total number of STTR grants grew fell slightly from 38 to 36.
+The Small Business Technology Transfer program (STTR) is similar to the SBIR program, with special emphasis on joint venture opportunities between small businesses and nonprofit research institutions.
+Pennsylvania’s 2021 award total exceeded $22 million; this total is slightly lower than the prior year but still far higher than any year before 2020.
+The total number of STTR grants fell by one from 46 to 45, though phase one awards increased from 30 to 32.

 Pennsylvania SBIR Award Amounts